 Hy on the Fringe: Your Personal Guide to the

 If you visit this site during the rest of the year, you're probably a comedy fan.
-You should therefore be aware that there are a number of funny shows at the Fringe.
-They include the following by stellar New York CIty-based comics:
+You should therefore be aware that there are scores of funny shows at the Fringe.
+Based on what I know so far, the following are among the most notable:

 Some Comedy Advice for FringeNYC Performers